 WiFi internet access is available throughout the Library and power points for personal laptops are fitted on all reader desks.
-Three computer terminals on the west wall provide access to SOLO (Search Oxford Libraries Online) to search the online catalogue covering the Library’s stock as well as material in the Bodleian, Faculty and Departmental libraries.
+A number of computer terminals provide access to SOLO (Search Oxford Libraries Online) to search the online catalogue covering the Library’s stock as well as material in the Bodleian, Faculty and Departmental libraries.

 The Library provides a comfortable, welcoming and supportive study area for all members of College.

 The Library is open seven days a week all year long (except when the College is closed).